Wonderland – ‘The Secret Locked in the Roots of a Kingdom’

 ‘The Pure Blood Of A Blossom’ (Right) 200 x 137cm

-So, to return to the story, during the last scene “She’ll Wait For You In The Shadows Of Summer’, Wonderland was changing.
-Nature had begun to shift and rise embracing her inhabitants with outstretched arms of ivy, and suffocating cloak of fauna.
+So to return to the story, during the last scene “She’ll Wait For You In the Shadows Of Summer’, Wonderland was changing.
+Nature had begun to shift and rise embracing her inhabitants with outstretched arms of ivy and suffocating cloak of fauna.
 She has always been a silent part of every picture, an unspoken guardian leading each character along their paths of wild flowers, snow and golden leaves.
-She is all things, a shape-shifting backdrop of seasons and skies, life and death, and if I am honest throughout all of this, she has become the metaphor for my mother.
+She is all things, a shape-shifting backdrop of seasons and skies and if I am honest throughout all of this she has become the metaphor for my mother.
 The landscape is my comfort; it is what soothes me when I need her.
-From the very first shoot we often joked my mother was part of the team, I would say ‘she does the weather’, I put my trust in her, whatever she gave us, we would deal with it.
-This energy I feel in the woodlands is deep and indescribable, but above all it is home to me……….
-It is love………….
+From the very first shoot we often joked my mother was part of the team, I would say ‘she does the weather’and put my trust in whatever she gave us and we would deal with it.
+This energy I feel in the woodlands is deep and indescribable but above all it is home to me.
+It is love……..

-This emotion was something I always wanted to bring to the forefront of the story, and address in Katie’s last days.
-From now on the scenes are purely about this bond, and the relationship between the two.
-‘The Secret Locked In The Roots of Kingdom’, is the moment in which nature reveals herself as Katie’s guardian.
-A secret is whispered between the flowers of a hidden place that waits deep in the woods for her to find.
-As the tale is told, their roots and vines entwine her form, overwhelming her frame with a coat of protective petals for the journey ahead.
-The flowers will guide her final path, their knowledge forming tendrils that pierce her mouth as ‘The Pure Blood Of A Blossom’ seeps into her heart………
+This emotion was something I always wanted to bring to the forefront of the story and address in Katie’s last days.
+From now on the scenes are purely about this bond and the relationship between the two.
+‘The Secret Locked in the Roots of a Kingdom’, is the moment in which nature reveals herself as Katie’s guardian.
+A secret is whispered between the flowers, of a hidden place that waits deep in the woods.
+As the tale is told, their vines entwine her form with a coat of the finest petals for the journey that lies ahead.
+The flowers will guide her final path, their knowledge forming tendrils that pierce her mouth as ‘The Pure Blood of a Blossom’ seeps into her heart………

 Close up cropped sections of ‘The Secret Locked In The Roots Of A Kingdom’